huhamhire/air-co2-exporter/README.md

 * Only support Linux amd64 and arm64 platforms currently.
 * `air_co2_exporter` could read metrics from only one `AirCO2NTROL` device only.
-* Device ID (`VID: 0x04D9, PID: 0xA052`) of AirCO2NTROL Mini is hard coded in the exporterd currently.
+* Device ID (`VID: 0x04D9, PID: 0xA052`) of AirCO2NTROL Mini is hard coded in the exporter currently.

 ## Troubleshooting